SilverMedallion/Breakout/README.md

 60mins
 Fixed Linker issue, dependencies were only set in release mode not debug.
 Successful client server connection with server version still wokring with no client connected.

+120mins
+switched to implementing space invaders that runs in paralell with breakout for cool hybrid game.
+The game currently has a bunch of errors after I implemented player shooting and it's making me feel really dumb.
+Submission is due so submitting as is with compile errors but I'm gonna go back and finish this cause it could be cool.